In November 2018, the largest underwater volcanic eruption occurred in the history of mankind. However, almost no one noticed!

 Based on seismic measurements,The magma has shifted more than a cubic kilometer from the eruption point to about 28 km below the surface.
 Perhaps the magma could not reach the seabed, instead flowed into the surrounding sediments.
 In this case, the volcanic gas remained trapped inside the magma, so nothing was visible on the surface.

-New research work has not yet beencriticized, and the authors behind it say that other scenarios are still possible.
-However, volcanic activity today is almost the only explanation.
+There has not been a new research paper yethas been peer-reviewed, and the authors behind it say other scenarios are still possible.
+However, volcanic activity is practically the only explanation today.